fossasia/meilix-generator/README.md

 ## Installation

-**Please go through all the docs before starting the development process**

 The meilix-generator can be easily deployed onto a variety of platforms.
 Platform specific installation instructions have been provided below: